mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 The `TLSv13` value was added in MaxScale 2.3.15 ([MXS-2762](https://jira.mariadb.org/browse/MXS-2762)).

+### `ssl_cipher`

+Set the list of TLS ciphers.
+By default, no explicit ciphers are defined and the system defaults are used.
+Note that this parameter does not modify TLSv1.3 ciphers.

 ### `ssl_cert_verify_depth`

 The maximum length of the certificate authority chain that will be accepted.
 The